Spiders, Pacific Northwest

 Nearly half the total number of Spiders known to Canada are found in, and quite often, only, in the Pacific Northwest.
 Given their importance to all ecosystems in which they live, one must wonder why these beautiful creatures have received so little attention in the province.

 Spiders are ferocious creatures living in the world of arthropods.
 Theirs is a matriarchal society ruled by females, where males can sometimes be little more than just a meal.
-The study of these fascinating animals on the BC coast, has, for the most part, been conducted by a few amateur, but dedicated collectors.
+The study of these fascinating animals in the pacific northwest, has, for the most part, been conducted by a few amateur, but dedicated collectors.

 Walk anywhere in British Columbia, and you’ll be less than a meter away from a spider.
 With more than 700 known species in the province, arachnids are everywhere, from mountain tops to inter tidal zones.
 These creatures are always exciting to watch – from jumping spiders that dance to impress potential mates, to yellow crab spiders that disguise themselves as flowers.

 They have an ominous, but often undeserved reputation.
 Though most spiders are venomous and considered predators, of the many species found in Canada, few are actually considered a health threat.
 In fact, spiders are actually helpful in controlling other pests in the home or garden, since they feed on other harmful insects.